 The Trustee is obviously concerned about this situation and will continue to monitor the Scheme's financial position carefully.
-The deficiency contributions payable to the Scheme will be reviewed at the next formal valuation of the Scheme, due not later than as at 31 December 2013.
-The Trustee is committed to seeking a methodology for charging deficiency payments following that valuation which more closely reflects the potential liability each employer has in respect of the deficit.
-Such a methodology will help those churches with a small historic exposure to the Scheme, but will inevitably increase the amount or duration of contributions required from churches with a rather larger historic exposure to the Scheme.
-However, it is not yet clear whether such a methodology will be feasible.
+The contributions payable to the Scheme will be reviewed at the next formal valuation of the Scheme, due not later than as at 1 January 2014.